Today we celebrate the impact of women in architecture with a profile on Maya Lin.

 Let’s take a look at a woman-owned firm in which the female principal has ‘leaned in' (as Sheryl Sandberg says) and impacted the world through projects that matter.

-Empowering female architects like Maya LinThe Architect Marketing Institute recognizes the particular challenges that women face in establishing their own practices and works with many female architects, landscape architects, and interior designers to empower them to build robust, competitive practices that align with their personal values and aspirations, while allowing them to live the life they design.
+Empowering female designers like Maya LinThe Architect Marketing Institute recognizes the particular challenges that women face in establishing their own practices and works with many female architects, landscape architects, and interior designers to empower them to build robust, competitive practices that align with their personal values and aspirations, while allowing them to live the life they design.

 This is a subject near and dear, so much so that we want to highlight role models, through our A Firm of Her Own designation.
 (Yes, inspired by Virginia Woolf’s ‘A Room of One’s Own.’)